• Recipes

 • Frozen Whipped Topping - Use your favorite brand of frozen whipped topping that has been thawed.
 I like to use Cool Whip Original flavor.

-The garnish ingredients: a bowl of whole strawberries and a dish of white granulated sugar.
+Garnish for Strawberry Almond Chiffon Cake: a bowl of whole strawberries and a dish of white granulated sugar.

 • Fresh Strawberries - Buy the ripest, freshest strawberries with a strong sweet aroma and good color throughout the berry.